Kinahan cartel hitman jailed for 20 years for attempted murder

 Caolan Smyth found guilty of attempting to kill James ‘Mago’ Gately in Dublin

-Caolan Smyth (29) of Cuileann Court, Donore, Co Meath, had pleaded not guilty to attempted murder and the possession of a firearm with intent to endanger.
-He was found guilty of both charges on January 5th.
-File Photograph: Collins Courts.
+Caolan Smyth, a gunman for the Kinahan organised crime group, who has been sentenced to 20 years in prison for attempted murder.

-A hitman who shot Kinahan cartel target James ‘Mago’ Gately as part of an organised attempted murder conspiracy has been has jailed for 20 years by the Special Criminal Court .
+A hitman who shot Kinahan cartel target James ‘Mago’ Gately as part of an organised attempted murder conspiracy has been jailed for 20 years by the Special Criminal Court.

+Presiding judge Mr Justice Tony Hunt said there were others “equally or more culpable” for the attack than gunman Caolan Smyth, whom he described as a “ruthless and dangerous” criminal who had acted “in tandem” with others.

 Mr Gately was shot five times as he sat in his car at the Topaz filling station on the Clonshaugh Road in north Dublin at lunchtime on May 10th, 2017.